2012 Spanish Grand Prix: Post-race

-The final result meant Vettel and Alonso shared the World Drivers' Championship lead with 61 points each.
-Hamilton slipped from second to third with 53 points, while Räikkönen's third-place finish moved him from seventh to fourth with 49 points.
-Webber's inability to score points dropped him from third to fifth place with 48 points.
-Red Bull maintained their World Constructors' Championship lead with 109 points.
-McLaren and Lotus maintained second and third with 98 and 84 points, respectively.
-Ferrari were fourth with 63 points, while Mercedes and Williams were both fifth with 43 points with 15 races remaining in the season.
+The final result meant Vettel and Alonso shared the World Drivers' Championship lead with 61 championship points each.
+Hamilton slipped from second to third with 53 championship points, while Räikkönen's third-place finish moved him from seventh to fourth with 49 championship points.
+Webber's inability to score championship points dropped him from third to fifth place with 48 championship points.
+Red Bull maintained their World Constructors' Championship lead with 109 championship points.
+McLaren and Lotus maintained second and third with 98 and 84 championship points, respectively.
+Ferrari were fourth with 63 championship points, while Mercedes and Williams were both fifth with 43 championship points with 15 races remaining in the season.

 Williams garage fire

-About 90 minutes after the race, the Williams garage caught fire.
+About 90 minutes after the race, and after the celebratory photographs, the Williams garage caught fire and smoke billowed from the front and rear of the garage.
 Pit crews from the Williams, Force India and Caterham teams were able to bring the blaze under control.
-Thirty-one people were injured, with seven transferred to local hospitals.
+Thirty-one people were injured from burns and smoke inhalation, with seven transferred to local hospitals.
 All were later released.
 Early reports suggested that the fire was caused by fuel that exploded while being prepared for a routine post-race inspection.
 Photographs taken at the scene showed Senna's car as the source of the fire, which started when a fuel rig used to drain the car began leaking, while other reports suggested that a spark from the KERS unit initiated the blaze.
 Senna's FW34 car was damaged as a result; Maldonado's car was not in the garage at the time.
 Teams were reported as lending replacement equipment to Williams for the Monaco Grand Prix, and the team modified its fuel handling safety procedures.
 Maldonado rescued his twelve-year-old cousin Manuel from the fire, as he had a broken foot.